 Cisplatin can affect how your kidneys work.
 You will have blood tests before and during treatment to check this.
 You’ll have extra fluids through a drip before and after chemotherapy.
 This is to protect your kidneys.

 Your nurse will ask you to drink plenty of fluid.
 Tell them if there are any changes in how much urine you are producing.

 It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.

-A blood clot may cause symptoms such as pain, redness and swelling in a leg, or breathlessness and chest pain.
-Blood clots can be very serious, so it’s important to tell your doctor straight away if you notice any of these symptoms.
-Most clots can be treated with drugs that thin the blood.
-The doctor or nurse can give you more information.
+Cancer increases the chance of a blood clot (thrombosis) and chemotherapy can add to this.
+A clot can cause symptoms such as pain, redness and swelling in a leg, breathlessness and chest pain.
+Contact your doctor straight away if you have any of these symptoms.
+A blood clot is serious but your doctor can treat it with drugs that thin the blood.
+Your doctor or nurse can give you more information.

-It's not advisable to become pregnant or father a child while having pemetrexed and cisplatin chemotherapy, as it may harm the developing baby.
-It’s important to use effective contraception while taking this drug and for at least a few months afterwards.
-You can discuss this with your doctor or nurse.
+Your doctor will advise you not to become pregnant or to father a child during treatment.
+This is because the drugs may harm a developing baby.
+It’s important to use effective contraception during and for a few months after chemotherapy.
+You can talk to your doctor or nurse about this

 Sweetman, et al. Martindale: The Complete Drug Reference.
 37th edition.
 2011.
 Pharmaceutical Press.

 With thanks to: Bruce Burnett, Teacher Practitioner in Clinical Pharmacy Practice who reviewed this edition.

 Thank you to all of the people affected by cancer who reviewed what you're reading and have helped our information to grow.